racaro/inventary_sales_manager/README.md

    pip install -r requirements.txt
    ```

-### Data File Information
+### Wine Sales Data Management

-The application uses an Excel file to store data:
+The application uses an Excel file to store wine sales data:
-- By default, it looks for a file called `sales_data.xlsx` in the application directory
+- By default, it looks for a file called `sales_data.xlsx` in the `data` directory
-- If the file doesn't exist, it will automatically create a new one with the required structure
+- If the file doesn't exist, it will automatically create a new one with the wine sales structure
 - No need to manually create any template file - the application handles this for you
-- All data modifications are automatically backed up in a `backups` folder (created in the application directory)
+- All wine sales modifications are automatically backed up in a `backups` folder
   - Each backup file is named with a timestamp (e.g., `sales_data_backup_20240601_153045.xlsx`)
   - This provides data recovery options in case of accidental changes or data corruption

-### Running the Application
+### Running the Wine Sales Manager

 ### Method 1: Direct Python Execution
 1. Open your command prompt or terminal
+2. Navigate to the project directory
-2. Run the application directly with Python:
+3. Run the wine sales application:
    ```
    python main.py
    ```